-With its bright neon lights and busy traffic, Tokyo is a concrete jungle with a colourful twist.
+With its bright neon lights and busy traffic, Tokyo is a concrete jungle with a colorful twist.
 Just as you’d expect from the Japanese capital there’s sushi and sumo wrestling found around every corner and awe-inspiring temples dotted about town.
-For the best free views of the city head to the Tokyo Metropolitan Government building where there’s an observation deck a whopping 202 metres up.
+For the best free views of the city head to the Tokyo Metropolitan Government building where there’s an observation deck a whopping 202 meters up.

 Siem Reap, Cambodia

 Whilst Siem Reap is best known for the stunning Angkor Wat temple which is widely acknowledged as one of the Wonders of the World, the city itself is a small wonder too.
 Particularly at night, Siem Reap transforms into a spectacle of endless market stalls and outdoor bars and nightclubs.
 Try the popular Angkor Wat? bar on Pub Street for a lively night out although with drinks served by the bucket, you may wish to avoid it the evening before you visit the real Angkor Wat (which is best viewed at sunrise!)

 A cosmopolitan paradise, the capital of Malaysia is every shopper’s dream.
 There’s a mall after mall filled with shops from all over the world, perfectly fitting for the vast numbers of expats living there.
 That said, you can still catch a glimpse of true Malay culture by delving into the outer areas of the city, namely Little India and Chinatown.
 Alternatively, catch the Metro right out of town to the Batu Caves, home to three Hindu temples and a whole family of wild monkeys.
 Entry is free as long as you make it to the entrance, 276 steps up a steep flight of stairs!

 Making The Most Of A Trip Around South East Asia And Australia